Medical Information

 cSMART-7™ was a prospective, observational, single-arm, open-label study conducted over the course of 5 years (patients remained in the study for maximum 2 years or until 25 exposure days of on-demand rFVIIa), including 51 patients with CHAwI or CHBwI, that monitored decreased therapeutic response treated with the room temperature–stable formulation of rFVIIa and the development of neutralizing antibodies toward FVII.
 Patients evaluated the status of bleeding episodes after each treatment as “bleed stopped,” “bleed slowed,” or “no change/worsened.”
 Based on these evaluations, treatment was described as “effective,” “partially effective,” or “ineffective,” respectively.
 The post-hoc data set included 482 bleeding episodes reported by 45 patients treated with rFVIIa.
 Patients included in the post-hoc subgroup analysis required the hemostatic response to treatment with rFVIIa monotherapy, by time to first treatment and in different age cohorts was assessed for bleeds satisfying the following four criteria: (1) valid efficacy assessment, (2) no missing time for bleed start, (3) no missing time for any dose administration, and (4) valid time to first treatment.
 The small number of patients in each of the age cohorts assessed and the differences between the time-to-treatment subgroup sizes are limitations of the study that should be taken into account.
 It is also possible that the rFVIIa monotherapy group could have largely comprised patients with milder disease or bleeding, as these patients may be more likely to receive a single effective treatment compared with patients with more severe bleeding.
 In addition, the results need to be considered in light of the fact that this was a post hoc analysis.6

-NovoSeven® RT effectively controls joint bleeds—fast.8
+NovoSeven® RT effectively controls joint bleeds in CHwI—fast.8

 Hemostasis was achieved with a median of 2 doses.8,d